 Let’s say that your website sells CBD products for pets.
 Ad approval will prove difficult on Facebook or Google.
 What you could do is you could say calmpets.com.
 You get that domain, you slap a WordPress template there, and you say, “We give tips on how to calm your pets.”
 You would go put a landing page there, creating a new business manager account and a new Facebook profile respectively.

 Your pitch reads: “At calmpets.com, I teach people how to calm their pets.”
 Some of those options include training, music therapy, or diet changes.
 CBD is one of those options, but you don’t actually mention that on the website.

 When you do a landing page, you take somebody’s email and send a topic such as “Top 10 secrets to calm your pet.”
 They will come in and enter their email.
 All Facebook sees or all Google sees is this website about calming pets.
 But then when you start dripping emails to them, which Facebook doesn’t see, Google doesn’t see, guess what the first suggestion is?
 It’s CBD.

 This strategy will last.
 There’s no reason for Facebook to ever take that down or to ever restrict it.
 In that case, that’s a much better strategy.

-Disclaimer: if you are a huge CBD website with a lot of volume, Facebook now tracks IP logins AdWords has the same tracking..
-Take care when advertising.
+Disclaimer: if you are a huge CBD website with a lot of volumes, Facebook now tracks IP logins AdWords has the same tracking.
+Take care when restricted products and tobacco advertising.
 You’re grabbing users and emails from Facebook before selling them through email marketing.
 This is called nurture.